kormax/apple-enhanced-contactless-polling/README.md

   - [RFID Tools app](https://play.google.com/store/apps/details?id=com.rfidresearchgroup.rfidtools) - app that can used to control OFW Proxmark RDV4 from an Android device while in field;
   - [Termux](https://github.com/termux/termux-app) - can be used to run Iceman Fork Proxmark client in field;
   - [TCPUART transparent Bridge](https://play.google.com/store/apps/details?id=com.hardcodedjoy.tcpuart) - used to connect Proxmark to a client running in Termux;
+  - [iOSBackup](https://github.com/avibrazil/iOSbackup) - used to extract data from an encrypted iOS backup;
   - PN532, PN5180, ST25R3916 - chips used to test homebrew ECP reader implementation.